niehusst/net-go/backend/README.md

 I've gitignored the database file, since committing the user passwords table would be a bad idea.

 Migrations are currently set to be run on server startup.
 We'll see how scalable of a solution that is.

+## Server

+The Gin server expects all requests to the /api routes to use Content-Type: application/json.
+Any other content type will fail to bind.

+Since we are using ShouldBindJSON function, there is no need to explicitly specify the content-type header; the server will assume any request is in JSON format.